-ty?

-photo

-opens minds? pants.
+self-confident masculinity.

-Much love to Andrew DiLorenzo of Drive Time Live fame, who spent the afternoon interviewing us here at DAPS.
+interviewing us here at DAPS.
 We had a blast talking about everything we could think of, although much of it is unusable.
 Check out Andrew (and our interview) on Fridays at 4pm on WSIA 88.9 FM.
-Apply directly to the forehead!

-Chris and Carlo sat down once again with the the big weenie about shits, giggles, and life after CSI.

-DAPS: We hear you are graduating in January, so are we, any plans?
+Apply directly to the forehead! ask the CSI hot dog guy Much love to Andrew DiLorenzo of Drive Time Live fame, who spent the afternoon Chris and Carlo sat down once again with the the big weenie about shits, giggles, and life after CSI.
+DAPSISON UR RADIO DAPS: We hear you are graduating in January, so are we, any plans?
 Hot Dog Guy: Being an Astronomy major and being a celebrity, I really wanna go on Dancing with the Stars.
-But

-I won't faint like that bitch.
+But I won't faint like that bitch.
 Score one for normal blood sugar levels.
-DAPS: What's your favorite nationali-

-HDG: Jew.

-DAPS: But that's a religion.
+DAPS: What's your favorite nationali- DAPS: But that's a religion.
 HDG: Isn't it though?
 DAPS: The Hot Dog Guy has gotten mad exposure in CSI publications.
 Do you read any of the press you recieve?
 HDG: I read the Third Rail because it blows my conservative mind apart with it's liberal gospel.
-Plus Editor-In-Chief Melissa Fisher, looks hot in her byline

-DAPS: Do you feel that the Third Rail

-HDG: It really makes me open my

-DAPS: Okay ...?
+Plus Editor-In-Chief Melissa Fisher, looks hot in her byline photo.
+DAPS: Do you feel that the Third Rail HDG: It really makes me open my DAPS: Okay ...?
 We've heard that you've been recieving endorsement offers.
 What this about?
 HDG: I've been approached by an American company to do some TV and Radio spots for thier Merkins.
 DAPS: What is a merkin?
+HDG: A pubic wig.

+DAPS: What?